solo-io/gloo/docs/content/guides/security/auth/extauth/ldap/_index.md

 ### Summary
-In this tutorial, you learned how Gloo Edge can integrate with LDAP to authenticate incoming requests and authorize them based on the group memberships of the user that was provided in the request.
+In this tutorial, you learned how Gloo Gateway can integrate with LDAP to authenticate incoming requests and authorize them based on the group memberships of the user that was provided in the request.

 To clean up the resources we created, you can run the following commands: